This page was last updated: March 9th, 2023

 Prevent operates in a pre-criminal space, before any criminal activity has taken place.
 Prevent is about supporting and protecting those people that might be susceptible to radicalisation, ensuring that individuals are diverted away before the crime is committed.

 Channel is a key strand of the Prevent Strategy.
 It is an early intervention multi-agency approach to safeguarding people at risk of radicalisation and providing early intervention to protect and divert them away from the risk of committing criminal acts.
 Intervention may include diversionary activities such as sport, or aim to support an individual for example, with health, education, housing or employment.
-Targeted interventions might include the opportunity to meet with religious scholars to increase knowledge and understanding of doctrine in order to counter distorted and extremist interpretations of religious texts.
+Targeted interventions might include the opportunity to meet with religious scholars.
+This would help to increase knowledge and understanding of doctrine in order to counter distorted and extremist interpretations of religious texts.

 What to do if you have concerns: